-Yes, a CLG may elect to designate a third party to administer its grant, subject to SHPO approval.
+Yes, CLGs may elect to designate a third party to administer its grant, subject to SHPO approval.
 Such party may be another local unit of government, a non-profit organization, a business, or educational institution.
-If a CLG wishes to use a third-party administrator, it must identify this in the grant application, resolution, and other supporting materials and include documentation of concurrence from the third-party entity.
+If a CLG wishes to use a third-party administrator, it must identify this in the grant application and include a letter of concurrence from the third-party entity.
 If a grant is awarded, SHPO will execute a grant agreement with the designated third-party administrator, which will be responsible for all project administration and reporting.